 Trying to recycle electrical cables through e-waste recycling programs

-Obviously, electrical cables or the likes are considered e-waste.
+Obviously, electrical cables or the like are considered e-waste.
 And, our past blogs suggested programs where you can send your electrical cables to be recycled.
 If the above steps mentioned do not apply, then you can bring your electrical cables to a recycling facility and program that can recycle them.

 For instance, Planet Ark redirects you to recycling schemes that help you send computer and television parts (i.e. e-waste) to be recycled.
 The four approved schemes where you can send the waste are as follows: TechCollect,Β Drop Zone,Β E-Cycle SolutionsΒ andΒ Electronic Products Stewardship Australasia.